intrigueio/intrigue-core/README.md

 $ foreman start
 ```

+### Web Interface

+To use the (admittedly minimal) web interface, browse to http://localhost:5000

 ### API usage via curl:

 Request the task type, specify an entity, and the appropriate options: